CS2103JAN2017-T09-B3/main/docs/DeveloperGuide.md

 <img src="images/Architecture.png" width="600"><br>
 _Figure 3.1.1 : Architecture Diagram_

-The Architecture Diagram is the center of the design of a product.
-Once this is settled, we should not be changing this design anymore.

 The **_Architecture Diagram_** given above explains the high-level design of myPotato.
 Given below is a quick overview of each component.

-Tip:
+Tip:<br>
 The `.pptx` files used to create diagrams in this document can be found in the [diagrams](diagrams/) folder.
 To update a diagram, modify the diagram in the pptx file, select the objects of the diagram, and choose `Save as picture`.

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/address/MainApp.java).
-It is responsible for,
+It is responsible for

-* At launch: Initializes the components in the correct sequence, and connects them up with each other.
+* Initializing the components in the correct sequence, and connects them up with each other at launch.
-* At shut down: Shuts down the components and invokes cleanup method where necessary.
+* Shutting down the components and invokes cleanup method where necessary.

 [**`Commons`**](#36-common-classes) represents a collection of classes used by multiple other components.
 Two of those classes play important roles at the architecture level.